Dionisiy/CA/functions.md

 At the end of each line of code \(within the `{ }`\) and after the entire function \(after the `{ }`\), please put a semi-colon.
 The semi-colon acts like a period in a sentence.
 It helps the computer know where there are stopping points in the code.

 ### **Don't Repeat Yourself \(D.R.Y\)**

+he D.R.Y. principle is really important in programming.
+No repeating!

+Any time you find yourself typing the same thing, but modifying only one small part, you can probably use a function.

+The 'small part' that you find yourself modifying will be the parameter.
+And the part that you keep repeating will be the code in the reusable block - the code inside `{ }`